 Greg Chipp BA – Managing Director & Chairman

-Greg holds a BA with double major in Law and Philosophy from Monash University and has been actively involved in public policy development and advocacy through his involvement with the Australian Democrats, founded by his father, Don Chipp, from the 1970s.
+Greg holds a BA with double major in Law and Philosophy from Monash University and has been actively involved in public policy development and advocacy through his involvement with the Australian Democrats political party, founded by his father, Don Chipp, from the 1970s.

 Greg is primarily responsible for driving policy development and the strategic direction of the organisation.